dconixDev/voidrice/README.md

 DWM is great customizable Window Manager for Xorg and has needs a bit of time to learn how to configure(in my opinion, less than others).

-Patches used in this build:
+DWM patches used in this build: actualfullscreen, alttagsdecoration, attachaside, pertag, selfrestart, uselessgap, xrdb

-> Attachaside

-> Pertag

-> Uselessgap

 *Disclaimer* None of the backgrounds in the folder **backgrounds/** are property of mine, they belong to their respective artists.